verai17/piggyoink/README.md

 ## Todo

-1. Sequelize Integration to NodeJs
+1. Cookies checking on routes
 ```